jjensn/pokemongoafk/README.md

-# pokemongoafk
+# pokemon go afk
-generate timestamps for gpx files, allowing you to use xcode + gps spoofing to go anywhere at anytime.
+generate timestamps for gpx files, allowing you to use xcode + gps spoofing to go anywhere